snackCake/docs/Broadleaf-Concepts/Payment/Creating-a-Payment-Gateway-Module.md

 In a lot of cases, you may notice that a lot of the transaction methods share common code to create a Request which then calls an external API or SDK and parses the Response.
 If this is the case, you may wish to create a parent class that all these extend to unify this boiler plate code.
 It's also important to extend `AbstractExternalPaymentGatewayCall` if your service makes an SDK or External API call.
 This allows anyone using the framework to configure the ServiceMonitor AOP hooks and detect any outages to provide (email/logging) feedback when necessary.
 You can look at the Java Docs on that class for further examples and documentation.

+### 4. Creating endpoints within the Modules

+Each of the Payment Modules will now provide out-of-the-box endpoints to handle processing web responses back from the Gateway.
+These Spring MVC controllers will reside under the `.../vendor/replace_with_gateway_name/web/` package.
+These controllers will provide default @RequestMappings and extend `PaymentGatewayAbstractController`

+### 5. Make sure to capture the Raw Response on your PaymentResponseDTO.

+It's often very helpful and in some cases required to capture the entire response back from a gateway.
+Make sure to serialize all the information coming back from the gateway in the Raw Response field.
+You may wish to use the `PaymentGatewayWebResponsePrintServiceImpl` to translate an `HttpServletRequest` into a Raw Response String.

 ## Implementation Guidelines

+Here are some steps to follow to help get you started developing your own module.

+1. Extend and Implement the `PaymentGatewayConfigurationService`.
+Every module should provide a configuration service that provides information about what it can and cannot handle as well as any specific configuration parameters it needs.

+2. Implement the `PaymentGatewayTransactionService` to handle any post Authorize or Authroize and Capture operations.

+3. Implement the `PaymentGatewayWebResponseService`.
+In most cases, the Gateway will send back the transaction information back to your system using an HTTPServletRequest.
+Use this interface method to encapsulate translating this into a `PaymentResponseDTO`.

+## Hosted or Transparent Redirect?

+1. If it is a Hosted Solution:

+- Implement the `PaymentGatewayHostedService`
+- Create a Thymeleaf Processor to render the button/form needed to redirect to the hosted page.

+2. If it is a Transparent Redirect/Silent Post Solution:

+- Implement the `PaymentGatewayTransparentRedirectService`
+- Create a Thymeleaf Processor Extension Handler that extends `AbstractTRCreditCardExtensionHandler`.
+This will dynamically change a Credit Card Form (see `TransparentRedirectCreditCardFormProcessor`) on the checkout page and changes its ACTION URL and append any gateway specific hidden fields to that form.
+- Create a Thymeleaf Expression Extension Handler that extends `AbstractPaymentGatewayFieldExtensionHandler`.
+This will dynamically change any HTML field `name` attributes to be those that are expected from the gateway.